At WCC, our goal is to help your family worship together, while providing opportunities for your child to learn about

 -Finally, discuss your expectations for your child during the coming worship service.

 -Allow any child who would like a worship folder to have one.

 -Once the sermon begins, encourage your child to take notes.
 This will grow with your child.
 At first, she may draw a picture of something she hears in the sermon.
 Later, a word or two; and finally, sentences that explain an idea she understood.
 You might also pick out a word you know will be said frequently in the sermon and have your child make a check mark each time he hears it.
 You can also show him the Scripture passage for the morning and have him copy a few words or sentences of it in her notes.
 Before you might even expect it, he might be outlining the whole sermon in his notes!

 -Praise a child who did well during the church service!

 -At some point during the remainder of the day, make time to hear what your child learned – and share what you learned with your child.

 Sunday Evening Prayer Service

 Our monthly prayer services are another good opportunity to teach our children how to pray together.
 Nursery is provided during the entire service for those ages 0-3.

 Parents are encouraged to help children, ages 3-Kindergarten, pray in the service for as long as possible.
 When your family decides that a child in this age group is in need of it, a volunteer will be available in the gym to care for your child.

-Latest Sermon: Unity - Christ Keeps His People Together - Posted September 14, 2014Download Latest Sermon
+Latest Sermon: Getting It Right - Posted October 26, 2014Download Latest Sermon